EdInTech23/301ReadingNotes/Read:Class07.md

 NGINX handles performance-draining tasks like SSL encryption and content rendering before they reach the main web server, acting as a buffer and speeding things up.

 ### Describe, as if to a non-technical friend how to actually pronounce “NGINX”, and why an org might chooose to use it.
-Imagine engine and X as best friends, hanging out so much they kinda became one word.
+Imagine engine crashes into X and become one word.
 That's "NginX"!
 It's like a supercharged engine for websites, making them faster and smoother.